tominin/HyaenaWork/README.md

-##HyaenaWork
-Details for how to run my filtering code at the command line, as well as the logic used to create the graphic output if someone would ever like to recreate this procedure.

-After running mmeyer's define_diagnostic positions script previously we need to remove any diagnostic positions that are over represented due to mitochondrial capture bias.

-Important!
-Ensure that you have created the derived state as group B and the ancestral as group A when you ran the code
+##HyaenaWork##
+Full workings of creating my hyaena diagnostic positions, with some scripts that the user can use or alter to there needs.

+##STEP 1##
+Sequence Alignment:
+Download all files in Hyena_datafile.docx (from NCBI):
+Stack seq's in BioEdit, ensure NC_020671.1 is top (for coordinates later) COMMAND LINE ARG: (install mafft prior) mafft file > mafft_joint.fas

+Open mafft_joint.fas
+Cut and paste under/overlaps at the end and beginning of reads due to mitochondria's circular nature.
+Add insertions in genomes that dont align quite right (only need to do a few)

+From this file get all the different groups (Haplogroup A, Haplogroup B, Haplogroup C, Haplogroup D, Proteles cristata, Striped Hyaena, Brown Hyaena) seperated into seperate files for mmeyer script.
+All still need the NC_020671.1 at the top of the alignment.

+##STEP 2##
+UNIX command to define diagnostic pos for each haplogroup:
+(Example)
+/home/mmeyer/perlscripts/solexa/analysis/define_informative_positions_generic.pl -definitions A,Brown,1,/r1/people/thomas_harris_snell/hyena_mtDNA/brown_hyena/mafft_brown.fas:A,Striped,1,/r1/people/thomas_harris_snell/hyena_mtDNA/striped_hyena/mafft_striped.fas:A,Proteles,1,/r1/people/thomas_harris_snell/hyena_mtDNA/proteles/mafft_proteles.fas:A,Haplo_B,1,/r1/people/thomas_harris_snell/hyena_mtDNA/crocuta/mafft_hpgB:A,Haplo_C,1,/r1/people/thomas_harris_snell/hyena_mtDNA/crocuta/mafft_hpgC.fas:A,Haplo_D,1,/r1/people/thomas_harris_snell/hyena_mtDNA/crocuta/mafft_hpgD:B,Haplo_A,1,/r1/people/thomas_harris_snell/hyena_mtDNA/crocuta/mafft_hpgA.fas > /r1/people/thomas_harris_snell/hyena_mtDNA/hyena_dps/pre_edit/hpgA_prefilt.txt

+Important to note that the derived group should be in B, not A!

+##STEP 3##
-Create a bam directory with all selected bam files that you would like to run and analyse for Crocuta crocuta species.
+Filtering out over-represented diagnostic positions Create a bam directory with all selected bam files that you would like to run and analyse for Crocuta crocuta species.
 For this when cp the files from the sediment directory ensure to add a uniq letter for each run ID as there can be duplicate CapLibID/IndexLibID's therefore removing some of your desired data.
 Then you are all ready to run the filtering scripts:

-1ST COMMAND:

-bash concater_pre_filt.sh [path to bam files] [path to a directory that holds the intermediate files made] | python filt_dps_script.py [path to where the final output of your script goes]
+1ST COMMAND: bash concater_pre_filt.sh [path to bam files] [path to a directory that holds the intermediate files made] | python filt_dps_script.py [path to where the final output of your script goes]

 2ND COMMAND: bash concater_pos_filt.sh